TorstenR/StreamCapture/README.md

 ###Caveats:
 - Not very well commented
-- Almost zero exception or error handling.
-If something goes wrong (including config), you'll have to read the stack trace
 - Has limited testing I'm using it, but it's not been "in production" very long.
-Read: probably has a crap ton of bugs....
 - My plex did not recognize the embedded meta-data.
 Not sure why....

 ###Areas to help: